Frequently Asked Questions:

 When it is my turn to pick a mini doodle puppy, can I come out to pick in person, if I live close enough?
 If you can come out within that 24-hour period after being notified that it is your turn, and it works with our schedule, yes, we will allow you to visit.
 Based on the total number of pups to choose from, however, we may require that you have 3-4 pups to consider, rather than having you peruse in person all the pups we have at the time.
 The fact of the matter is that the vast majority of our VERY HAPPY customers choose their pups from pictures based on color, sex, and personality.
 Those few that choose their pups in person most often find themselves overwhelmed by the task of choosing from so much cuteness in person.

 How much does it cost to have our mini doodle puppy flown to us, and how do we go about making flight arrangements, if that is what we need?
 State licensing requires that you meet your pet either by flying to Wisconsin where we meet you are the airport and your puppy fly back with you or by me flying with the puppy to you and you meet me at the airport to pick up your puppy.
+We can also ship your puppy to you via Delta safe pet program.
 Regardless we are willing to accommodate for this.
 Flight costs vary.
 The puppies do wonderful, they are very comfortable in their little crate, they go in for a nap and within several hours they pop out to greet their new families.
 I will need to know who needs their puppies shipped and who is planning on picking up.
 Talk with us about all shipping options.

 Presently, air flight will cost you about an additional $400-500.
 This includes the flight, an approved travel crate (which you can then use for crate-training your puppy), and a veterinary health certificate.
 If the puppy is old enough for a rabies shot, that will be required and an additional $25.00.
 But flight is very easy on the puppy, and very easy for you: all you have to do is let us know what city you want your pup to fly into, and when, and we’ll make all the arrangements for you!